-When you have an offer accepted on a property your next job is to arrange a property survey.
+When customers like first-time buyers in Grimsby have an offer accepted on a property your next job is to arrange a property survey.
 This will establish the condition of the property and ensure that it is worth what you are going to pay for it.
 If something is found on the survey you are then in a position by law to approach the seller to negotiate a price for the works required.

 Here’s a short video from the Royal Institution of Chartered Surveyors (RICS) that explains the different types available to you.